 There’s also some extra storage room in the dry well behind the cockpit.
 Put your phone in a ziplock before storing in the hatch though, because it may not be perfectly waterproof.

-I like that there are included thigh pads and a cup holder in this recreational boat.
+I like that there is anti-slip carpet in the front for your fury friend to sit on plus a cup holder in this recreational boat.
 There’s enough room to relax and move your legs a bit so you don’t feel cramped on a lazy day of paddling the lake with family or friends.

 Its a tough call, but this is certainly a top contender as the best kayak for beginners!